jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 categories: [tutorials, music-recommendation, 1.0.0-rc4]
 tags: [music]
 order : 7
-description: Reading and Writing to the same row.
+description: Read and write to the same row of a table.
 ---

 ### NextSongRecommender.java
-The NextSongRecommender is an example of a [KijiProducer](link to userguide).
+The NextSongRecommender is an example of a [KijiProducer](link-to-userguide).
 A producer operates on a single row of input data and generates new outputs that are written to the same row.
 This producer will use the songId of the most recent song played for a user (represented by a row) to lookup a list of the top next songs, and then generate a recommendation from that list.